 In 2000 Julian earned a Genie Award nomination for best supporting actor as Bellanger in “The Claim”, and also performed as a member of the repertory cast of the A&E TV series “A Nero Wolfe Mystery”.
 He’s familiar to horror fans for his manic performance in heavy makeup as Three Finger in “Wrong Turn”, and nearly-blind security guard Otto in Stephen King’s 2004 miniseries “Kingdom Hospital”.
 His dramatic roles include stagehand Mr. Turnbull in the 2004 film “Being Julia” and Orr, a cruel loan shark in the 2004 film “The Last Casino”.
 In 2006, he appeared as the Mutant Theatre Organiser in “X-Men: The Last Stand”.
 Subsequent roles included a driver in the film “Shoot ‘Em Up”, a dissipated and aging punk rocker in “The Third Eye”, transvestite psychologist Dr. Heker in “The Tracey Fragments”, and a number of other roles in films including “Skinwalkers”, “Saw IV” and “The Timekeeper”.

 Julian continues to be active in short films and television series, mostly in Canada.
 He was presented with two Dora Awards in the late 1980s, and continues to perform professionally in the Toronto area with a number of theatre groups.
 In 2008, he was nominated for another Dora Award for his performance in “The Palace of the End”.
-In recent years he has appeared in films such as “Man of Steel”, “The Witch”, “Reign” and “Todd and the Book of Pure Evil”.
-Amongst many other TV appearances, he has had prominent roles on shows such as “Orphan Black”, “Creeped Out”, “Channel Zero”, “12 Monkeys” and “Patriot”, and has been cast in the upcoming DC comics series “Doom Patrol”.
+In recent years he has appeared in films such as “The Witch”, “Reign” and “Todd and the Book of Pure Evil”, as well as blockbusters “Man of Steel” and “Percy Jackson and the Lightning Thief”.
+In Percy Jackson, he is the only actor to have appeared in both the movie (as Charon) and the Disney series (Crusty).
+Amongst many other TV appearances, he has had prominent roles on shows such as “Orphan Black”, “Creeped Out”, “Channel Zero”, “12 Monkeys” and “Patriot”, and was cast in the DC comics series “Doom Patrol”.